bluepylons/Open-Switch-Curve-Meter/README.md

 # To do list

 * Hardware
-	* Add the hotswap socket and wire it up so I can measure the actuation point (I forgot to order one).
-I'm using some female crimps and some wires right now, which works ok, so I haven't been in a hurry to do this.
 	* Design a 3D-printed case for the PCB (eventually....)
 	* The HX711 load-cell amplifier occasionally drops out for a step or two, resulting in a -207gf reading, or "HX711 is not available" if I'm running the calibration script.
 This happens on occasion on mine (roughly once every 10 measurements), but I've talked to someone else using the HX711 module and they said it never happens to them.
 If the error occurs during a measurement I will generally re-do the measurement cycle, so it is a nuisance, but not a high priority one.